wmfs/tymly-website/docs/reference/cardscript/inputs/input-email.md

         "Input.Email"
       ]
     },
+    "icon": {
+      "type": "string",
+      "description": "Name of an icon to prefix email input with."
+    },
     "placeholder": {
       "type": "string",
       "description": "Description of the input desired.
 Displayed when no text has been input."